Rays Spring Training

 A large grass field with gravel lanes behind the stadium can hold up to 1,500 cars.
 Parking is also available across the street from the stadium at the Charlotte County Fair Grounds, which acts as a second official lot.
-The Harley dealership that's barely east of the stadium sometimes opens up its parking lot for game day parking and when they do they charge just half the price of their neighbor.

 For 15 seasons Charlotte County Stadium was the spring training home of the Texas Rangers.
 But the Rangers bolted for Arizona following the 2002 season and Port Charlotte was forced to find another Major League tenant.
 It took a while, but they finally found one just up the road in St. Petersburg, where the Tampa Bay Rays had trained since their inception in 1998.
 To lure the Rays 80 miles southward the now 25-year old stadium underwent a complete renovation, to the tune of $27.2 million, that was finished in 2009.
 So what the Rays now inhibit is quite different from what the Rangers left a decade ago.
 The old stadium, which sat 5,424, was enhanced to hold 6,823, the extra capacity made possible by the addition of berms down each baseline.
 Although the actual grandstand remained the same, the outer facade was completely rebuilt.
 Additionally, a two-story clubhouse was constructed just beyond right field and a playground for kids was built near it.
 The highlight of the extensive renovations is the Baseball Boardwalk, a 19,000 square foot wooden walkway that extends around the outfield and houses a tiki bar.
 And to top off all the changes, the stadium was given a new name: Charlotte Sports Park.

-Fans enter the ballpark through one of three gates.
+Fast Facts Fans enter the ballpark through one of three gates.
 The main entrance is behind home plate and is accessed by climbing five stairs or using the handicapped ramp.
 The other gates are located behind first base and third base.

 Nine ticket windows are to the immediate right of the home plate entrance.
 Will Call windows are numbered 2-4.